Chapter 6 : Sink

 Despite his growing impatience with the charade, Albus continued with his performance, playing the coy date and dispelling the belief that, in reality, he found her as interesting as flobberworms and slightly more useless (flobberworms could be a key ingredient in the right potion).
 Finally he’d had enough.

-“It’s too loud here, Daphne,” He murmured, with a lazy bat of the eyes.
-She liked the way he said her name.
-Provocative, seductive, absolutely sinful—just like everything that rolled off his tongue.
+“It’s too loud here, Daphne,” he murmured, with a lazy bat of the eyes.

 “Let’s go somewhere…more private.”